 Meryle Leonard, Outreach Manager

-Charlotte Mecklenburg Library
+Charlotte Mecklenburg Library (NC)

-I have good memories of visiting NC schools in 2004 thanks to the Novello Book Festival sponsored by the Public Library of Charlotte and Mecklenburg County.
-When I returned to Novello in 2007, I had the pleasure of meeting gracious Meryle Leonard.
-Meryle quickly took an interest in Día and has been a champion ready to strengthen the celebration in Charlotte and also ready to share her ideas and commitment locally and in her region.
-Thanks, Meryle!
-Read our interview with Meryle.
+What good memories I have of visiting North Carolina schools in 2004 thanks to the Novello Book Festival sponsored by the public library of Charlotte Mecklenburg County.
+When I returned to Novello in 2007, I had the pleasure of meeting gracious librarian Meryle Leonard.
+Meryle quickly took an interest in Día and has been a champion ready to strengthen the celebration in Charlotte and also ready to share her ideas and commitment locally, state-wide and in her region.
+Her library won the Mora Award in 2008.
+In good and bad financial times, Meryle has involved her team in planning an annual April Día celebration.
+Gracias, Meryle!

 Oralia Garza de Cortes